8hcraft/Botanica-project/Botanica Project description.md

 To obtain the rewards, including tree seed, Gotchi Gardner needs to come to the Tree, and shake it in order to try its luck.
 **Shake the Tree** is a VRF call, using the formula of Gardening skill per wallet, calculating your total efforts and failures that have been made by you, as a Gardener.You are able to click on the Harvest button any time, but keep in mind, that your Gardening skill affecting it's odds on reciving rewards succesfully.

+**VI.
+Gardening skill**

+Gardening skills could give you:

+Less gotchis needed to celebrate Jubilee (claim age)

+Increase your odds on successful seed discovery in opened tree cone

+Gardening skill synergy with Wildcrafting skill

+Wildcrafting skill will affect resaults of your harvest of consumables aka fruits, vegs, mushrooms, berries, roots, herbs etc.

+Perks of Gardening:
+Life and Death - Ability to revive the tree, make your stump to get back to life, but from the seed\sprout\sapling Pets swarm - Ability to place additional pet skin on the tree, 1 tree per 1 gotchi gardener (excluding two from same category)
+Earthworm - Ability to use earthworks instruments twice (shovels, grubber, midget pickaxe) Bender - Get one more bonsai from the same tree 1 time per gotchi Pest control - Ability to use bug spray twice Highlander - Get your lightning rod to be able to be used twice Rakehands - Your rake can collect more trash, ability to use it twice Acid boy - Now you know how to handle acids, and you need only half of it (can use it twice) Fortificator - Your tree fortifications getting twice stronger